Obama Predicted To Pre-Pardon Hillary Clinton If She Isn't Charged Before His Leave | John Hawkins' Right Wing News

 “I would not be surprised to see Barack Obama issue a blank pardon for anything Hillary Clinton, Bill Clinton, Chelsea Clinton or the Clinton Foundation has done,” she said.

-Bachmann had begun discussing Clinton’s email scandal on the context of the intelligence failures that took place during the Obama administration.
+Bachmann had begun discussing Clinton’s email scandal in the context of the intelligence failures that took place during the Obama administration.

 “The worst intelligence failures ever in the history of the United States took place under Barack Obama by Manning, Edward Snowden, and none other than our Secretary of State Hillary Clinton who, because of her selfishness in having an unsecure server set up in her home, had America’s most vital secrets likely intercepted by our enemies and then relayed to the world.” she said.